 Deadline for Submission of Request

-Further, when the activity involves some kind of competition that may result in the student being selected for the next round, he/she needs to notify the Committee within 24-hours to ask for the excused absence for that event.
+Further, when the activity involves some kind of competition that may result in the student being selected for the next round, they need to notify the Committee within 24-hours to ask for the excused absence for that event.